 Greg Daniels of The Office, Parks and Recreation, and King of the Hill is back at it with this techy futuristic comedy about a world where you can upload into a virtual afterlife.
 It stars Robbie Amell as a computer programmer who dies prematurely and uploads, and Andy Allo as his tech support “angel.”

-Set to release at the end of the summer, we can’t wait for this new series from Jordan Peele of Get Out.
+Set to release at the end of the summer, we can’t wait for this new TV show from Jordan Peele of Get Out.
 Jonathan Majors stars as Atticus Black, a man searching for his father in 1950s Jim Crow America.
 It combines racism and violence with Lovecraftian monsters in the south.
 The jump scares look promising, as does the vivid picture it paints of America in the mid-20th century.

 Featured Image Credit: Morning Brew via Unsplash